Metronoid/chronicler/content/systems/violence/unarmed combat/unarmed comabt.md

 • **Restrain** the opponent with duct tape, zip ties, or a painful joint lock.
-The opponent suffers the Immobilized Tilt.
+The opponent suffers the Immobilized Condition.
 A character can only use this move if he’s already succeeded in a Hold move.
 If he uses equipment to Restrain the opponent, he can leave the grapple.